phoolchandra/smart_parking/README.md

 # Project Title : Smart praking

-     this project give the solution how you can solve the parking problem eaily <br>
-     Nowdays, we know that people have to face a lot of problem in big cities to park their<br>
-     vehicles like first find the empty space for parking, security of vehicles and it consumes <br>
-     a lot of time.
+     this project give the solution how you can solve the parking problem eaily Nowdays, we know that people have to face a lot of problem in big cities to park their vehicles like first find the empty space for parking, security of vehicles and it consumes a lot of time.
 Our project is a solution for parking.

 ## project vedio link for demo<br>